cloudnativenow/tyche/README.md

 ![Intro](./docs/midserver.png)

-ServiceNow (MID) Java Service for AWS
+This project describes how to install a ServiceNow (MID) Java Service on an AWS EC2 Ubuntu Instance.

 # Prerequisites